ericoporto/ags-manual-wiki/Setup.md

 **Custom game saves path**

+When unchecked, the game will store its saved games in the default Windows folder:
+`C:/Users/<Username>/Saved Games/<Game Title>`.
+Players may enable this option and define their own location to store game saves.

+**Custom game shared data path**

-When unchecked, the game will store its files - saved games, and custom runtime data - in the default Windows folders:
+When unchecked, the game will store its shared files - custom runtime data shared among all the users of this computer - in the default Windows folder:
-`C:/Users/<Username>/Saved Games/<Game Title>` and
-`C:/Program Data/Adventure Game Studio/<Game Title>` respectively.
+`C:/Program Data/Adventure Game Studio/<Game Title>`.
-Players may enable this option and define their own location to store game files.
+Players may enable this option and define their own location to store these game files.

 *See also:* [Default setup](Settingupthegame#default-setup)